serving the greater phoenix, arizona community

 The following text is basically retyped from the AKCA Koi ID poster.
 Most of the text is copied with some editorial changes made.
 Authorization to post copied text granted by Doug Dahl, AKCA, January 23, 2008.

-Kohaku is a white (shiro) fish with a red (hi or beni) pattern(s).
+Kohaku [coh' ha coo] is a white fish with a red hi or beni [beh - knee]) pattern(s).
 There are numerous patterns that have descriptive adjectives relating to the number of red areas and if there is zig-zag pattern.

 One red spot on the head is a Tancho albeit a "Tancho Kohaku"